csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 **Partner Meetings:**

 In our meeting with our partner, we discussed an overview of the project.
 This included what was required and our reach goals.
-In addition to this, we also recieved guidance on what tech stack we should use.
+In addition to this, we also received guidance on what tech stack we should use.
 Full details on what we discussed can be found in the meeting-minutes directory under 09-26-2022.md.
 To continue to make sure that we are on track and meeting the specifications that our partner sets, we will meet with them every Monday to present our progress.

 #### Q8: What artifacts will you use to self-organize?